wp-plugins/contact-coldform/readme.txt

 Version: 20121031
 License: GPL v2

-Contact Coldform is a lightweight and flexible contact form with plenty of options and squeaky clean markup.
+Contact Coldform is a secure, lightweight and flexible contact form with plenty of options and squeaky clean markup.

 == Description ==

-[Contact Coldform](http://perishablepress.com/contact-coldform/) delivers clean code, solid performance, and ease of use.
-No frills, no gimmicks, only pure contact-form satisfaction.
+[Contact Coldform](http://perishablepress.com/contact-coldform/) is a secure, lightweight, flexible contact form with plenty of options and squeaky clean markup.
+Coldform blocks spam while making it easy for your visitors to contact you from your WordPress-powered website.
 The comprehensive Settings Page makes it easy to take full control with plenty of options and several built-in themes for styling the form.
-The best of both worlds: a "clean-slate" contact form that provides everything you want and nothing you don't!
+Coldform delivers everything you need and nothing you don’t -- no frills, no gimmicks, just pure contact-form satisfaction.

 **Overview**